nigelhorne/pds/README.md

 Album: "A", followed by a number | Section: "S" followed by a number | Photograph: "P" followed by a number | Filename in /img | Free text
 A1 | S1 | P1 | Margate.jpeg | Margate Clock Tower - taken from the Wikipedia page

+## /img

+The images are put in album/section, in the above example that means .../img/A1/S1/Margate.jpeg

 # Installation

 Create a $hostname.com file in the conf directory